Well, a lot happened since my last post.

 * The development devices I'm talking about are the ones listed inside the apple portal

-Now, this might be the most obvious thing in the list, but I assure you it’s not.
+Now, this might be the most obvious thing on the list, but I assure you it's not.

 Basically, when you create an app, you need to create an App ID for it and the majority of times one enters in this section just to create it.